LangInteger/simuliris/theories/tree_borrows/README.md

 Specifically, the extremely simple notion of "equivalence after a few steps" is in `refinement_def.v`.
 The proof that the two reads can be reordered is in `read_reorder.v`.
 The file `low_level.v` contains low-level lemmas used in `read_reorder.v`

+### Other Examples From The Paper
+Example 1 is subsumed by Example 16, if one instantiates the unknown code properly.

+We have not shown Example 14, but two examples similar to it:
+* `examples/unprotected/shared_delete_read_escaped_coinductive.v` demonstrates reasoning in a loop.
+  But note that this does not insert a read if there is none.
+Also, the tag is not protected.
+* `examples/protected/shared_insert_read.v` demonstrates that reads can be inserted on protected tags.

+For the artifact submission, we will create a new example that corresponds to Example 14 more closely.